tarantool/doc/doc/contributing/docs/markup.rst

 We can put a new object inside: another list, or a block of code.
 Then we have to indent 4 more spaces.

-Ideally, when all indents are multiples of 4 spaces, even in lists.
+It's best if all indents are multiples of 4 spaces, even in lists.
 Otherwise the document is not consistent.
 Also, it is much easier to put indents with tabs than manually.